-A quadratic equation is an function that can be written in the form:
+A quadratic equation is an equation that takes the form:

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

-Solving a quadratic equation will always result in 2 solutions for x.
-These solutions are called roots.
+When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
 These roots may both be real numbers or, they may both be complex numbers.
-Depending on the values of a, b, and c, the two roots may have the same value, meaning there will only be one solution for x.
+Rarely, both roots may have the same value, producing one solution for x.

 In our equation, a cannot be zero.
 However, b can be zero, and so can c.

-We hope you find this quadratic equation calculator useful.
-We encourage you to plug in different values for a, b, and c.
+We hope you find this quadratic equation solver useful.
+We encourage you to try it with different values, and to read the explanation for how to reach your answer.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for using Quadratic-Equation-Calculator.com.
+Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.